The “Jordanian Railway Network” project will allow for the integration of the Jordanian railway system with a future regional network.

 A closer integration between the transport markets of the Mediterranean will make transport connections faster, cheaper and more efficient to the benefit of citizens and businesses.

 The “North-South corridor”, from the Syrian Border to the Port of Aqaba (509 km), is the main rail line of this proposed network, connecting the national capital of Amman, the surrounding logistics centres, and the nation’s gateway port of Aqaba.
-The North‐South Line, which has been identified as the regional component of the Jordanian Railway Network, is of utmost relevance for the future Trans-Mediterranean Transport Network.

 As the corridor is the backbone of the project, the links to the neighbouring countries are foreseen for later stages.
 Through the project, the connection of the region to Turkey and Europe, on one hand, and to the Gulf Cooperation Council countries, on another hand, will be realized.